|

 that only to validate that you are who you say you are.
 In

-other words, they're not collecting it for reporting to the
+other words, they're not collecting or storing it for

 The point is